Rev Osteoporos Metab Miner. 2013; 5 (2): 99-108

 Bone at a molecular level is composed of proteins, glycoproteins and minerals, a composition which is known as an extracellular matrix.
 At this level it is interesting to study the mechanical properties of the collagen fibrils and the mineral components.
 The heterogeneity of the matrix makes the biomechanical analysis at this level yet more difficult, and the influence of the variations in the structure of the components is not known at present.

-In 1997 Luo and collaborators presented a study in which the stiffness of the collagen molecules obtained from procollagen type 1 (which does not form intermolecular bonds) was measured using a system of optical tweezers and optical microscope .
-Almost a decade later, using an electromechanical device, measures of resistance to traction, stiffness, and behaviour under fatigue of a collagen fibril were presented, while demonstrating for the first time its stress-strain curve .
+In 1997 Luo and collaborators presented a study in which the stiffness of the collagen molecules obtained from procollagen type 1 (which does not form intermolecular bonds) was measured using a system of optical tweezers and optical microscope47.
+Almost a decade later, using an electromechanical device, measures of resistance to traction, stiffness, and behaviour under fatigue of a collagen fibril were presented, while demonstrating for the first time its stress-strain curve48.
 A new experimental technique using atomic force microscopy and scanning electron microscopy have been used to manipulate and measure the mechanical properties of individual collagen fibrils in bone tissue.
 The stress-strain curve of the individual fibrils under traction stress shows an initial region of linear deformation for all the fibrils, followed by the non-homogeneous deformation above a critical deformation.
-This non-homogeneous deformation suggests possible changes in the mineral composition within each fibre .
+This non-homogeneous deformation suggests possible changes in the mineral composition within each fibre49.

 Biomechanical techniques alternative to classical tests